philcali/device-pool/README.md

 - `device-pool-ssm`: execute commands over SSM `RunDocument`s.
 - `device-pool-ssh`: execute commands over SSH and SCP files transfer.
 - `device-pool-ddb`: provides a distributed lock to be used for locking devices or pools.
-- `device-pool-client`: provides an abstraction over a customized `DeviceLab` control-plane.
+- `device-pool-client`: provides an abstraction over a customized `DeviceLab` control plane.

 ## What is the DeviceLab control plane?

-The largest part of the code-base can be found in the children modules of `device-pool-service`.
+The largest part of the code base can be found in the children modules of `device-pool-service`.
 The `DeviceLab` abstracts the `DevicePool` resource which instructs the service how provisioning is performed, namely through the `MANAGED` and `UNMANAGED` types.